Other Medical Services & Supplies

 Every calendar year (January to December), you and your dependants each have a per person combined maximum of $1,200 for psychological and counselling services, including assessment fees.
 Sessions, including telephone and video call sessions, will be covered up to $180 per psychology session (administered by a psychologist or other noted eligible provider) and $120 per counselling session (administered by an eligible counsellor).
 Assessments will be covered to a maximum of $300 per assessment.

-Group psychology and counselling is available for the covered member and their eligible dependants, and is prorated based on the number of individuals attending the session(s).
+Group/family psychology and counselling are available for the covered member and their eligible dependants, and is prorated based on the number of individuals attending the session(s).

 Requirement(s):